unff/ebayplaygroundrebuild/README.md

 then need to set them in localstorage
 *** tokens not being set in LocalStorage for some reason
 *** The reason is that ipcRenderer isn;t getting them.
 Stupid IPC crap.
+*** I missed an event in the callback.  fixed now.

+Now sandbox doesn't work.
+Live does, but sandbox does not generate tokens.